wp-plugins/wp-mobile-edition/readme.txt

 * **Best cache support:** Compatible with all caching plugins. (separately cache: `domain.com/post1/` for dektop and `m.domain.com/post1/` for mobile devices)

 > Companies such as : `m.yahoo.com`, `m.twitter.com`, `m.google.com`, `m.youtube.com`, `m.facebook.com`, have adopted this method.

+= Languages Available =
+* English (default)

+= How To Contribute =
+We'd love for you to get involved.
+Whatever your level of skill or however much time you can give, your contribution is greatly appreciated.

+* **Users** - download the latest development version of the plugin, and submit bug/feature requests. ([GitHub](https://github.com/fabrix/wp-mobile-edition))
+* **Non-English Speaking Users** - Contribute a translation using the GlotPress web interface - no technical knowledge required ([how to](http://translate.fabrix.net/projects/wp-mobile-edition)).
+* **Developers** - Fork the development version and submit a pull request, especially for any known issues. ([GitHub](https://github.com/fabrix/wp-mobile-edition))

 == Screenshots ==